 Ingram apparently took no steps to secure formal title to his improvement, however, and in 1829 two residents of Kanawha Falls set up rival claims to Ingram’s improvement and to some hundreds of acres surrounding it, by reason of entries and surveys made for them in that year.
 The map accompanying these surveys shows the location of the Ingram house to be on the branch approximately one hundred thirty poles above its mouth.
 This was doubtless the first cabin in that little nook of the hills.
 Ingram was not a permanent settler, however.
 He was succeeded there by Andrew and Mary Blake, and soon after the above date, James and Margaret Ingram appeared as settlers on the upper part of Loup Creek at a branch which also came to be called Ingram Branch.
 There they were permanent settlers and the name has survived both as a place name and family.

-Ingram, also written as Inghram and Ingraham, was originally Ingelram, a Norman-French personal name.”
+Ingram, also written as Inghram and Ingraham, was originally Ingelram, a Norman-French personal name.”27

-It is said that James probably settled on Loup Creek/Loop Creek about the same time as James KINCAID (1792-1852), brother of Margaret, or soon after.
-The place he selected was at the mouth of a branch three miles farther up Loup Creek/Loop Creek than Kincaid’s cabin.
+It is said that James probably settled on Loup Creek (also seen as Loop Creek) at about the same time as James KINCAID (1792-1852), brother of Margaret, or soon after.
+The place he selected was at the mouth of a branch three miles farther up Loup Creek than Kincaid’s cabin.
 The branch is now called Ingram Branch.
-The 120-acre tract, including Ingram’s improvement, was patented by his sons, Robert and Matthew, in 1843, several years after the settlement.
-The move may have been in the 1820s.
+The 120-acre tract, including Ingram’s improvement, was patented by his sons, Robert and Matthew, in 1843, several years after the settlement.28 The move may have been in the 1820s.
 Ingram Branch become part of Fayette County in 1831 when the county was formed.
-At the time of the 1830 census it was most likely part of Kanawha County as the family was on the census of that county.
+At the time of the 1830 census, it was most likely part of Kanawha County as the family was on the census of that county.

 First Ingram Child Married in 1829?

-During this period of time James INGRAM and his family were the only family of this name in the area of Greenbrier, Kanawha, Monroe and Nicholas counties.
-I have not done a complete study of all Ingram, Ingrum, Inghram, Ingharam in the early censuses of Virginia.
+During this period of time, James INGRAM’s family was the only family of this name in the area of Greenbrier, Kanawha, Monroe, and Nicholas counties.
+I have not done a complete study of all Ingram, Ingrum, Inghram, and Ingharam in the early censuses of Virginia.
 There were Inghram and Ingharam individuals in Lewis, Wood, Tyler, and Ohio counties.
-Lewis and Wood bordered on Kanawha County in 1829 (see Interactive Map of West Virginia County Formation History).
+Lewis and Wood bordered Kanawha County in 1829 (see Interactive Map of West Virginia County Formation History).

 James and Margaret’s youngest child Ruth was born about 1832 in Fayette County.
-Between 1831 and 1835, the oldest son, James Jr., died in early manhood without marrying.
-He is buried in the Kincaid Cemetery in Kincaid, Fayette County, West Virginia.
+Between 1831 and 1835, the oldest son, James Jr., died in early manhood without marrying.31 He is buried in the Kincaid Cemetery in Kincaid, Fayette County, West Virginia.32

-In an election held 1 April 1835 in Fayette County to determine the location of the new Court House and County Seat, “James INGRAHM” and his son “Joshua INGRAHAM” voted for Kanawha Falls.
+In an election held on 1 April 1835 in Fayette County to determine the location of the new Court House and County Seat, “James INGRAHM” and his son “Joshua INGRAHAM” voted for Kanawha Falls.34

-According to family tradition James’ son John was the first to leave the area.
-He moved to the Poca River in Kanawha County before the 1850 census.
+According to family tradition, James’ son John was the first to leave the area.
+He moved to the Poca River in Kanawha County before the 1850 census.36

-In 1850 James, age 70, a laborer, unable to read or write, is in the household of John TINCHER, a widower with three young children and his widowed mother.
-At the same time, Margaret INGRAM, 56, is with her/their children Ruth, 18, Matthew, 25, and Cynthia, 23 living next door to her/their son Robert.
-Was James boarding with the family while working aways from home?
+In 1850 James, age 70, a laborer, unable to read or write, is in the household of John TINCHER, a widower with three young children and his widowed mother.37 At the same time, Margaret INGRAM, 56, is with her/their children Ruth, 18, Matthew, 25, and Cynthia, 23 living next door to her/their son Robert.38 Was James boarding with the family while working away from home?
 Or were James and Margaret separated?

 In 1851 James INGRAM and his wife Margaret saw three of their children marrying and setting up housekeeping.
-On January 9, Ruth was married to John DARLINGTON, youngest son of Benjamin DARLINGTON and Mary JOHNSON, and lived at various places on Loup Creek/Loop Creek.
-On February 13, John married Lucy Jane SKAGGS, daughter of Joseph Preston SKAGGS and Mary LEWIS in Fayette County.
-On March 23, Cynthia INGRAM married John “Johnny” TINCHER, son of William and Patsy TINCHER of Loup Creek/Loop Creek.
+On January 9, Ruth was married to John DARLINGTON, the youngest son of Benjamin DARLINGTON and Mary JOHNSON, and lived at various places on Loup Creek.39 On February 13, John married Lucy Jane SKAGGS, the daughter of Joseph Preston SKAGGS and Mary LEWIS in Fayette County.40 On March 23, Cynthia INGRAM married John “Johnny” TINCHER, the son of William and Patsy TINCHER of Loup Creek.41

 In 1852 Matthew followed his brother John to Sissonville on the Poca River in Kanawha County.
-Robert bought Matthew’s interests in the 120-acre grant and became the sole owner.
-Matthew was the last of James’ children to marry on 20 August 1854 in Meigs County, Ohio, to Sarah Francis MARTIN, daughter of Dio Clesian MARTIN and Catherine KIDD.43
+Robert bought Matthew’s interest in the 120-acre grant and became the sole owner.42 Matthew was the last of James’ children to marry on 20 August 1854 in Meigs County, Ohio, to Sarah Francis MARTIN, the daughter of Dio Clesian MARTIN and Catherine KIDD.43

 James INGRAM was survived by his sons Robert, John, and Matthew; his daughters Cynthia TINCHER and Ruth DARLINGTON, and at least 30 grandchildren and possibly a great-grandchild through his son Joshua’s eldest daughter Mary.